State and Local Policy Database

 Transportation Summary List All

 The state commits a significant amount of effort to integrating transportation and land-use planning.
-Delaware has passed complete streets legislation.
+Delaware has passed complete streets legislation, California's vehicle standards for ACCII, a VMT targets and transit legislation.

 Tailpipe Emission Standards List All